-☑ DO Best Practice If staff do need to use a mobile phone while on school business (visits etcetera), make sure it is the phone that is registered against their name on Staff Contact list.
-Staff should make sure they know about inbuilt software/ facilities and switch off if appropriate.
-Do disable cameras and messaging function on Smart watches when working with children.
+⊠ DO Best PracticeIf staff do need to use a mobile phone while on school business (visits etcetera), makesure it is the phone that is registered against their name on Staff Contact list.
+Staff shouldmake sure they know about inbuilt software/ facilities and switch off if appropriate.Do disable cameras and messaging function on Smart watches when working with children.
 Use only during break/lunchtimes away from children.
-School mobile to be purchased and used when new phone lines installed ←CHECK Safe Practice Check Online Safety Policy for any instances where using personal phones may not be allowed.
-Staff make sure they know how to employ safety measures like concealing their number by placing 141 in front of the required number.
-Staff to make sure they know how to disable functions on Smart watches ▼ DO NOT Poor Practice Staff must not use own phone without Headteacher's/Chair of Governor's knowledge.
-Staff must not use their own mobile phone to contact a parent except with prior permission and in an emergency (e.g. if on a residential or school trip and 141 must be dialled first to block the mobile number for the receiver) Staff must not use their Smart watch to message/contact/use social media/take photos in the classroom or when teaching children.
+Safe PracticeCheck Online Safety Policy for any instances where using personal phones may not be allowed.Staff make sure they know how to employ safety measures like concealing their number by placing 141 in front of the required number if needing to use their phone in an emergency.
+Staff to make sure they know how to disable functions on Smart watches Poor Practice Staff must not use own phone without Headteacher's/Chair of Governor's knowledge.
+DO NOT Staff must not use their own mobile phone to contact a parent except with prior permission and in an emergency (e.g. if on a residential or school trip and 141 must be dialled first to block the mobile number for the receiver) Staff must not use their Smart watch to message/contact/use social media/take photos in the classroom or when teaching children.